Tony118g/doctor-diary/README.md

 ### Existing Features

-Doctor's Diary is designed with features thincorporateate the purpose of the site.
-The design and display of the site is limitted by factors such as the terminal size and the fact that it is done primarily using python as a CLI app.
-If the site were to encorporate an interface other than the command line interface for user interaction, a few improvements could be made for a better user experience.
+Doctor's Diary is designed with features that incorporate the purpose of the site.
+The design and display of the site is limited by factors such as the terminal size and the fact that it is done primarily using python as a CLI app.
+If the site were to incorporate an interface other than the command line interface for user interaction, a few improvements could be made for a better user experience.

 However, the following features outline how the site is best designed to fit needs in its current state.

 NB - The app is intended for a single user or a small number of users performing the same job at a medical practice.

 * #### The Main Menu
-   * When the page is first loaded, the user is presented with a main menu containing options to select from depending on what they want to achieve.
+   * When the page is first loaded, the user is presented with the main menu containing options to select from depending on what they want to achieve.

    ![screenshot of the main menu](assets/readme-images/main-menu.png)